-Democrats lead in local races for Alexandria City Council, Arlington County Board
+Democrats prevail in local races for Alexandria City Council, Arlington County Board

-Arlington County Board member Takis Karantonis (D) was on track to win reelection in the only open seat on that five-member body.

-Nearby in Alexandria, incumbent Mayor Justin Wilson (D) was ahead of Republican challenger Annetta M. Catchings by about 30 percentage points with about two-thirds of precincts reporting.
-Their relatively quiet race had highlighted issues of policing, urban development and infrastructure.
+In Alexandria, incumbent Mayor Justin Wilson (D) handily beat Republican challenger Annetta M. Catchings, winning a second term to lead the city in a relatively quiet race that highlighted issues of policing, urban development and infrastructure.

+Nearby, Arlington County Board member Takis Karantonis (D) won reelection in the only open seat on that five-member body.

+Wilson said his victory served as validation “that a majority of the residents of this city are comfortable with the direction we have been going in, particularly coming out of the pandemic and understanding this is going to require difficult choices.”
+He won by more than 30 percentage points, according to unofficial results.

 The mayor, whose powers are limited in the city of about 160,000, is likely to preside over an all-Democrat council — although it will be one that features several new faces.

-Incumbent city council members Canek Aguirre, John Taylor Chapman and Amy B. Jackson appeared to be on track to win reelection to their seats, as was also the case for first-time Democratic candidates Sarah R. Bagley, Alyia Smith-Parker Gaskins and R. Kirk McPike.
+Incumbent city council members Canek Aguirre, John Taylor Chapman and Amy B. Jackson were on track to win reelection to their seats, as was also the case for first-time Democratic candidates Sarah R. Bagley, Alyia Smith-Parker Gaskins and R. Kirk McPike.

 Two independents, Florence King and Glenda Gail Parker, and one Republican, Daryl Nirenberg, had also sought election to the council.